berkes/drupalyuibasetheme/genesis_DARK/css/README.txt

-  /genesis_SUBTHEME/CSS
+  /genesis_DARK/CSS

-  This directory contains the genesis_SUBTHEME CSS files.
+  This directory contains the genesis_DARK CSS files.

   /ie/ie-example.css
     An empty IE stylesheet to support the Conditional Styles module.